Skip to main content

 Ugandan Coffee

-High-quality arabica and robusta coffee grown on slopes of Mount Elgon and Rwenzori Mountains.
-Strong, rich flavor.
-Uganda is major African coffee exporter.
+Arabica and robusta coffee grown on the slopes of Mount Elgon and the Rwenzori Mountains, with a strong, full flavor.
+Uganda is one of Africa's major coffee exporters.

 coffeeHot